You want smart political talk without the meltdowns?

 A lot of this stuff is classified, Sean.

-I know for us it's going to be extremely difficult, but according to U.S. officials, I mean, the collection of this incidental information, and and I don't even know what that means exactly, um, has serious repercussions and implications for our personal privacy.
+I know for us, it's going to be extremely difficult, but according to U.S. officials, I mean, the collection of this incidental information, and I don't even know what that means exactly, has serious repercussions and implications for our personal privacy.

 Let me go to Bill Benny.

-Bill, you've been very outspoken, thirty-two year NSA veteran, and uh, you know, you're the one that's telling us that all this metadata is being stored on every single person, and you hear what Devin Nunez said and you hear about quote, incidentally that the President elect and his team, his transition team were surveilled.
+Bill, you've been very outspoken, 32-year NSA veteran, and you're the one that's telling us that all this metadata is being stored on every single person.

 What is your reaction?

-Well, first let me say that uh Comey has already has known about this uh uh quote incidental collection, which is everything on the fiber lines inside the United States.
+Well, first, let me say that Comey has known about this, quote, incidental collection, which is everything on the fiber lines inside the United States.

-He's known about it since the hospital visit in two thousand four.
+He's known about it since the hospital visit in 2004.

-That was all about the Stellar Wind Program, which is the domestic spying program, and that's done by the upstream processing of tapping the fiber lines inside the country by uh Fairview program, the Stormbrew program, the Barney program, and and several others.
+That was all about the Stellar Wind program, which is the domestic spying program, and that's done by the upstream processing of tapping the fiber lines inside the country by the Fairview program, the Stormbrew program, the Varney program, and several others.

-And that's what that's what they're going and then all they have to do if they want to find something about uh President Trump, they simply go in and use his data to find out what's in there on him.
+And then all they have to do, if they want to find something about President Trump, they simply go in and use his data to find out what's in there on him.

-And they can retroactively analyze it all the way back to uh at least two thousand and one.
+And they can retroactively analyze it all the way back to at least 2001.

 Am I right?

-Does that then does that then raise the the specter of the question why Executive Order 12 Triple Three then allowed the sharing with sixteen other agencies?
+Does that then raise the specter of the question why Executive Order 12333 then allowed the sharing with 16 other agencies?

 Well, absolutely, Sean, you're spot on.

-And it may have even been the DOJ who uh weasel worded a request to FISA to get it theoretically okay, but hiding behind the legality of FISA when in fact it's a corrupt practice when you do that.
+And it may have even been the DOJ who weasel worded a request to FISA to get it theoretically okayed, but hiding behind the legality of FISA when, in fact, it's a corrupt practice when you do that.

-In other words, if if tr if the president elect was talking to a foreign leader and they were tapping that foreign leader, that means they were listening in on that call.
+In other words, if the president-elect was talking to a foreign leader and they were tapping that foreign leader, that means they were listening in on that call.

 Absolutely, Sean.